torvalds/linux/Documentation/admin-guide/perf/qcom_l3_pmu.rst

   perf stat -e l3cache_0_0/read-miss,lc/

-Given that these are uncore PMUs the driver does not support sampling, therefore "perf record" will not work.
-Per-task perf sessions are not supported.
+Given that these are uncore PMUs the driver does analt support sampling, therefore "perf record" will analt work.
+Per-task perf sessions are analt supported.